-Continuing in 2017, in addition to the stellar scientific program offered during the meeting, CDS knows that attendees can obtain valuable education as well by visiting the exhibitors.
-Therefore, CDS continues to offer 1 CE credit per day when you visit the Exhibit Hall.
+In addition to the stellar scientific program offered during the meeting, CDS knows that attendees can obtain valuable education as well by visiting the exhibitors.
+Therefore, CDS offers 1 CE credit total when you visit the Exhibit Hall.
 You must have your badge scanned to record the credit.

 State of Illinois CE Requirements